kmexter/if-solutions-proposals/proposals/radical-transparency/linkset-usage-patterns/02-profile-composition.md

 The semantic interpretation of such composition is to read the declaration of conformance of any resource to a composing profile to include the implied declaration of conformance to the member (hasPart) profiles it holds.

-So in this pattern one would find the encoding in HTTP-headers:
+In this pattern one would find the encoding in HTTP-headers:

 ```
 # from the original <resource-uri> as anchor